Book of Ezekiel: Critical history

-During the first half of the 20th century, scholars such as C. C. Torrey (1863–1956) and Morton Smith placed its authorship and later redaction variously in the 3rd century BC and in the 8th/7th.
+During the first half of the 20th century, scholars such as C. C. Torrey (1863–1956) and Morton Smith placed its authorship and later redaction variously in the 3rd century BCE and in the 8th/7th.
 The pendulum swung back in the post-war period, with an increasing acceptance of the book's essential unity and historical placement in the Exile.
 Walther Zimmerli's two-volume commentary appeared in German in 1969 and in English in 1979 and 1983, and traces the process by which Ezekiel's oracles were delivered orally and transformed into a written text by the prophet and his followers through a process of ongoing re-writing and re-interpretation.
 He isolates the oracles and speeches behind the present text, and traces Ezekiel's interaction with a mass of mythological, legendary and literary material as he developed his insights into Yahweh's purposes during the period of destruction and exile.
-As noted at the top of the section on textual history, the latter interpretation is fleshed out in the translation by Moshe Greenberg and Stephen L. Cook in the Anchor Edition of the Book of Ezekiel, recently completed in 2025 and embarked upon over forty years ago in the wake of Zimmerli’s revision.
+As noted at the top of the section on textual history, the latter interpretation is fleshed out in the translation by Moshe Greenberg and Stephen L. Cook in the Anchor Edition of the Book of Ezekiel, recently completed in 2025 and embarked upon over forty years ago in the wake of Zimmerli's revision.